 First we investigate the packet cut-through ratio, which indicates how much portion of packets can cut-through the switch without experiencing electronic buffering.
-Apparently, if only a small portion of packets could cut-through, or packets could cut-through only when the traffic intensity is light, the OpCut switch would not be very promising.
-From Fig. 8, we can see that when the load is light, the cut-through ratio is high with all schedulers under both traffic models.
-However, For p-iSLIP schedulers, the ratio drops sharply with the increment in traffic intensity.
-For all other simulated schedulers, the ratio decreases much slower, and stays above 60% under Bernoulli uniform traffic and 30% under bursty non-uniform traffic even when the load rises to 0.9.
+Apparently, if only a tiny portion of packets could cut-through, or packets could cutthrough only when the traffic intensity is light, the OpCut switch would not be very promising.
+From Fig. 8, we can see that when the load is light, the cut-through ratio is high with all schedulers under both traffic models and switch sizes.
+However, For piSLIP schedulers, the ratio drops sharply with the increment in traffic intensity.
+For all the other simulated schedulers, the ratio decreases much slower, and stays above 60% under Bernoulli uniform traffic and 30% under bursty non-uniform traffic even when the load rises to 0.9.